Marvin Menzies: UNLV

 Menzies was announced as UNLV head coach on April 17, 2016, as the successor to Chris Beard, who the previous week had accepted the head coaching position at Texas Tech.
 Fired from UNLV in March 2019, Menzies was replaced by former South Dakota State head coach T. J. Otzelberger.

 Grand Canyon

-Menzies was named as the head coach at Grand Canyon University on April 18, 2019.
+Menzies was named as the associate head coach at Grand Canyon University on April 18, 2019.
 Menzies was not retained when Bryce Drew was named head coach of Grand Canyon in March 2020.

 Kansas City

 Menzies was hired as the head coach at Kansas City on April 26, 2022, after former coach Billy Donlon resigned to become an assistant coach at Clemson.

+On January 12, 2026, after a 4–14 start, Kansas City announced that Menzies would not be retained after the 2025–26 season.
+At the time of the announcement, the Roos were two losses into a team season (and Menzies tenure) ending fifteen game losing streak.